“Immaculate, and very well equipped in an ideal location for garden visits”

 Cyclists are also well catered for with quiet country lanes, and cycle routes Nos.
 30 and 339 pass through the village.
 Just to the north the Somerset levels provide miles of peaceful easy cycling, to the south it's for those who like more of a challenge!
 In either direction the scenery is rewarding.
 Short guided local cycle tours can be arranged, and lockable storage for your cycles is available on site.

-Bird watchers will find the RSPB sites at West Sedgemoor and Swell Wood (for herons) a 'must visit', and slightly further away are the large nature reserves of Shapwick Heath and Ham Wall.
+Bird watchers will find the RSPB sites at West Sedgemoor and Swell Wood (for herons in season) a 'must visit', and slightly further away are the large nature reserves of Shapwick Heath and Ham Wall (ref Bitternes).
 At Aller Moor you might be lucky and see the cranes which have been re-introduced to the area.

 So you can just sit back, relax and enjoy the peace and quiet of this beautiful unspoilt part of the country or explore the many local footpaths, one directly from the property, which will enable you to see wildlife such as deer, foxes, woodpeckers (green and greater-spotted), swallows and buzzards, or even barn owls and kingfishers if you are lucky.
-Due to its location the sky is big and clouds willing the stars at night are clearly seen and can be quite spectacular.
+Due to its location the sky is big, the sunsets are fantastic, and clouds willing the stars at night are clearly seen and can be quite spectacular.

 There is plenty of off-road parking and use of a large lawned area with seating and a BBQ.